-Tiles are great for introducing a splash of colour to an all-white space.
+Tiles are great for introducing a splash of color to an all-white space.
 This geometric motif can be laid in numerous ways to create different designs.
 Add crockery in complementary tones for an attractive display on open shelves.

 Continue the monochrome theme through to your seating area, as these style savvy homeowners have done.
 Do be thoughtful in your choices of materials, however.
-Wipable leather upholstery is ideal and also practical.
+Wipeable leather upholstery is ideal and also practical.
 Similarly for the tabletop – consider a treated finish that's impervious to scratches, or your sleep white look could soon start to look tired and tatty.

 10. It's all about the accents

 Here's another elegant white kitchen, with a neutrality that showcases some rather more quirky features.
 Like the coffee machine ingeniously tucked into the side of the larder cabinet.
-Transparent Philippe Starck stool don't break the flow of the look.
+Transparent Philippe Starck stools don't break the flow of the look.

 "For many kitchens, white is often the base colour that is accented by brassware, contemporary appliances and accessories or furniture that will add colour and texture,' says Helen Shaw, Benjamin Moore's UK Director.

 'When it comes to choosing the perfect white, it's important to ensure the correct hue feels warm and maintains a bright and spacious feeling without being too stark.
-We would recommend a muted white which has a subtle grey undertone and gives a softer, more contemporary feel.'
+We would recommend a muted white, which has a subtle grey undertone and gives a softer, more contemporary feel.'